-- + The interval TO to Tf should be specified to cover a long enough time interval to represent a reasonable use of the application under test, yet not excessively long in the same context (e.g. phone calls last longer than 100ms, but less than one week). - + The nominal interval between packets (incT) and the packet size(s) (p(j)) should not define an equivalent bit rate that exceeds the capacity of the egress port of Src, the ingress port of Dst, or the capacity of the intervening network(s), if known.
-There may be exceptional cases to test the response of the application to overload conditions in the transport networks, but these cases should be strictly controlled. - + Real delay values will be positive.
+- + Real delay values will be positive.
 Therefore, it does not make sense to report a negative value as a real delay.
 However, an individual zero or negative delay value might be useful as part of a stream when trying to discover a distribution of the delay errors. - + Depending on measurement topology, delay values may be as low as 100 usec to 10 msec, whereby it may be important for Src and Dst to synchronize very closely.
 GPS systems afford one way to achieve synchronization to within several 10s of usec.
-Ordinary application of NTP may allow synchronization to within several msec, but this depends on the stability and symmetry of delay properties among the NTP agents used, and this delay is what we are trying to measure. - + A given methodology will have to include a way to determine whether a packet was lost or whether delay is merely very large (and the packet is yet to arrive at Dst).
-The global metric parameter dTloss defines a time interval such that delays larger than dTloss are interpreted as losses. {Comment: For many applications, the treatment of a large delay as infinite/loss will be inconsequential.
+Ordinary application of NTP may allow synchronization to within several msec, but this depends on the stability and symmetry of delay properties among the NTP agents used, and this delay is what we are trying to measure. - + A given methodology will have to include a way to determine whether packet was lost or whether delay is merely very large (and the packet is yet to arrive at Dst).
+The global metric parameter dTloss defines a time interval such that delays larger than dTloss are interpreted as losses. {Comment: For many applications, the treatment a large delay as infinite/loss will be inconsequential.
 A TCP data packet, for example, that arrives only after several multiples of the usual RTT may as well have been lost.}

-4.5 Additional Methodology Aspects
+5.5 Additional Methodology Aspects